 There's a mental shift that happened to me when I first started internalizing scope insensitivity.
 It is a little difficult to articulate, so I'm going to start with a few stories.

 This is a mindset that I inhabited for a while.
-There's an alternative mindset that can hit you like a freight train when you start internalizing scope insensitivity.
+But there's an alternative mindset that can hit you like a freight train when you start internalizing scope insensitivity.

-Consider Daniel, a college student shortly after the Deepwater Horizon BP oil spill.
-He encounters one of those college students with the clipboards on the street corners, soliciting donations to the World Wildlife Foundation.
+Consider Daniel, a college student.
+Shortly after the Deepwater Horizon BP oil spill, he encounters one of those people with the clipboards on the street corners, soliciting donations to the World Wildlife Foundation.
 They're trying to save as many oiled birds as possible.
 Normally, Daniel would simply dismiss the charity as Not The Most Important Thing, or Not Worth His Time Right Now, or Somebody Else's Problem, but this time Daniel has been thinking about how his brain is bad at numbers and decides to do a quick sanity check.

 Thousands and thousands of birds were oiled by the BP spill alone.
-After shutting up and multiplying, Daniel realizes (with growing horror) that the amount he acutally cares about oiled birds is lower bounded by two months of hard work and/or fifty thousand dollars.
+After shutting up and multiplying, Daniel realizes (with growing horror) that the amount he actually cares about oiled birds is lower-bounded by two months of hard work and/or fifty thousand dollars.
 And that's not even counting wildlife threatened by other oil spills.

 And if he cares that much about de-oiling birds, then how much does he actually care about factory farming, nevermind hunger, or poverty, or sickness?
 How much does he actually care about wars that ravage nations?
 About neglected, deprived children?
 About the future of humanity?
 He actually cares about these things to the tune of much more money than he has, and much more time than he has.

-This has the strange effect that Daniel's reasoning goes full-circle, and he realizes that he actually can't care about oiled birds to the tune of 3 minutes or $3: not because the birds aren't worth the time and money (and, in fact, he thinks that the economy produces things priced at $3 which are worth less than the bird's survival), but because he can't spend his time or money on saving the birds.
-The opportunity cost suddenly seems far too high: there is too much else to do!
+This has the strange effect that Daniel's reasoning goes full-circle, and he realizes that he actually can't care about oiled birds to the tune of 3 minutes or $3 — not because the birds aren't worth the time and money (in fact, he thinks that the economy produces things priced at $3 which are worth less than a bird's survival), but because he can't spend his time or money on saving the birds.
+The opportunity cost suddenly seems far too high: There is too much else to do!
 People are sick and starving and dying!
 The very future of our civilization is at stake!

-Daniel doesn't wind up giving $50k to the WWF, and he also doesn't donate to ALSA or NBCF.
+Daniel doesn't wind up giving $50,000 to the World Wildlife Fund, and he also doesn't donate to the ALS Association or the National Breast Cancer Foundation.
 But if you ask Daniel why he's not donating all his money, he won't look at you funny or think you're rude.
 He's left the place where you don't care far behind, and has realized that his mind was lying to him the whole time about the gravity of the real problems.